folinimarc/os_gis_sandbox/README.md

 ```console
 docker compose -p sandbox up -d
 ```
-> Note: The first time it will take some minutes because a lot of data is being
+> Good to know: The first time it will take some minutes because a lot of data is being
 > downloaded, make sure you are connected to a fast and reliable internet
 > connection.
 This is a one-time thing and subsequent startups will only take
 > seconds.

-> Note: You can also avoid the -d flag, which will then display the logs of all
+> Good to know: You can also avoid the -d flag, which will then display the logs of all
 > containers in the terminal.

 Eventually the terminal will display the blinking cursor again and let you type.